wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    combines the interpolation language HIL to produce a single configuration language that supports arbitrary expressions.
    It's not backward compatible, with no direct migration path.

+   An important distinction between Cloud Formmation and Terraform is that Terraform users track the state of each resource.

 ### Validate .tf files